rudikwid/Arduino-GearShift-Indicator-with-16-Segment-LED-display/README.md

 D4 = digit n / R adder
 D5 = digit k / N adder

+Instead using Arduino Board, i have to built this with Atmega8 with internal clock, which is cheaper and more eficient on Atmega8c chip, the occupied program is only taken 17% dynamic memory.

 everything is plain simple design, you can build by your own.